Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/2 - Getting Comfortable in Kaeon FUSION/README.md

 A list is a value that can store other values.
 The Kaeon FUSION Standard Interface provides command both for creating lists and for manipulating values in them.
+In a way,
+strings are lists of characters, which is why Strings can be used like lists in Kaeon FUSION's list commands.

 When displayed,
-a list will be presented as having all of the values inside of it placed between square brackets ans separated by commas.
+a list will be presented as having all of the values inside of it placed between square brackets and separated by commas.

 The list command can be used for creating a list.
 It can have an indefinite number of children.